codedge/laravel-selfupdater/README.md

 | SELF_UPDATER_MAILTO_UPDATE_AVAILABLE_SUBJECT | Subject of update available email |
 | SELF_UPDATER_MAILTO_UPDATE_SUCCEEDED_SUBJECT | Subject of update succeeded email |

+### Private repositories

+Private repositories can be accessed via (Bearer) tokens.
+Each repository inside the config file should have a `private_access_token` field, where you can set the token.

+**Note:** Do not prefix the token with `Bearer `.
+This is done automatically.

 ## Usage
 To start an update process, i. e. in a controller, just use:
 ```php